You are going to focus on the If statement. The If statement is a condition.

 This is the syntax of the If statement:

-IF condition1 THEN 'What will the happen if the condition is met ELSE 'What will the happen if the condition is not met END IF
+'What will the happen if the condition is not met

 Explanation: The user defines the condition after the if statement to check whether it’s true or false.
 If the condition is true than the user in the next line defines what the code will do.
 However if the condition are not met then the user uses the ELSE statement after which he/she defines what will happen if the condition are not met.